 After deciding to SaaS-ify your app, you then need to decide how you want to move forward.
 Do you want to re-write or migrate?
-While some companies have the time and resources to re-write their app, it is not always the best fit for everyone.
+While some Independent Software Vendors have the time and resources to re-write their app, it is not always the best fit for everyone.
 Re-writing and migrating both have their pros and cons, so it is based on what fits for your long-term business strategy.
 Click here to read more about the pros and cons of re-writing vs migrating.

 Now that you’re ready to SaaS-ify your app, these are the 8 key questions you need to ask yourself to get started.
 Some questions also have additional questions to help ensure you are fully answering the question.

 - What type of resource demand does the application have?

 This question is to help you think through how your application works and what is required.

 - What are the hardware requirements of your platform?
 Are they specific?

 - What are the hardware requirements per user?

 - Can it operate in a shared environment where multiple users can be logged into the same VM running multiple instances of the same app?